jessepav/lacygoill-wiki-backup/vim/folding.md

     :folddoclosed y A

 `:folddoclosed` is similar to `:g`.
-It allows you to execute a command on a set of lines; the lines in closed folds.
+It lets you execute a command on a set of lines; the lines in closed folds.

 ### And for lines in open folds?